gazzlab/neuropost/README.md

 ## Summary

 It provides a single metaphor for interacting with computers that's simple enough to teach to children yet provides facilities that are useful to programmers.
-It can integrate all levels of software from the desktop to assembly language.
+It integrates all levels of software from the desktop to assembly language.

 There are three basic user-facing elements to a Xerblin system.